arnowelzel/lightbox-photoswipe/readme.txt

 add_filter('lbwps_markup', 'my_lbwps_markup', 10, 1);`

+= How to use the PhotoSwipe API =

+The [PhotoSwipe API](https://photoswipe.com/documentation/api.html) provides an interface to interact with the gallery using JavaScript.
+This allows you to customize your gallery with additional functionality and access its properties.

+If you want to interact with the API, you may access the currently active PhotoSwipe-Instance using JavaScript by accessing `window.PhotoSwipe_Instance`.

 = How to style the caption below the images =

 If you want to style the caption below the images, you need to create custom styles for the following CSS classes: